Who should apply?

 The School Admissions Team cannot award this priority without completion of the supplementary form.
 Please call the team if you would like further information or speak to your child’s nursery setting.

 Schools in other authorities may also have a supplementary form.
 Please see the website of the local authority in which your preferred school is situated for more information.

 Catchment Area Schools

 Your catchment area school (also known as designated area school) is the one for which your address has priority.
-You should always consider including your catchment school on your application, although it does not guarantee that you will get a place there.
+You should always consider including your catchment school on your application (although doing so will not guarantee your child a place).
 Some addresses in Reading may have more than one catchment area school.
-The Primary School Admissions Guide gives more details.
+The admissions guide above gives more details.

-Children with Special Educational Needs and Disabilities (SEND)
+Children with Special Educational Needs & Disabilities (SEND)

 If your child has special needs, but does not have an Education, Health and Care Plan (EHCP) or statement, they will be considered for a place at your preferred school in the same way as any other child.